JvanKatwijk/qt-dab/README.md

 While there are dozens of configuration options, take note of the following ones:

 * Note on configuring DABsticks (i.e. RTLSDR type devices).
-The Windows support library does not seem to be able to handle continuous closing and opening the device, something that normally is done on changing a channel.
-Therefore separate versions of the RTLSDR interface library is made, one special for Windows, and a normal one for Linux.
+The Windows support library does not seem to be vapable of closing the library and reopening it on switching channels.
+Therefore a special version of the library is made, that is used for both Windows and Linux.

  * For including "soapy" in the configuration, soapy  software should have been installed, so leave them commented out when not available. iF